Ernest Volwiler – Short Biography

 Ernest Volwiler was a staff chemist at the Abbot Laboratories.
 He became famous when he and Donalee L. Tabern discovered Pentothal in 1936.
 This discovery revolutionized modern medicine.

-At first they were looking for a substance that could produce unconsciousness when incorporated directly to a person’s blood stream.
+At first, they were looking for a substance that could produce unconsciousness when incorporated directly into a person’s bloodstream.

 Ernest Volwiller – Serving Abbot Laboratories from the Ground Up

 Ernest Volwiler was born in Hamilton, Ohio.
 He got his bachelor’s degree from Miami University in Ohio.
 He also got his master’s degree and a doctorate degree in chemistry at the University of Illinois.

 He was working at the Abbot Laboratories as a staff chemist pioneering in the anesthetic pharmacology field.
 He and his colleagues were able to discover a substance that revolutionized modern medicine in the field of anesthetics.

 Ernest Volwiler was also instrumental in the financial success of Abbot Laboratories when he helped the company in the commercialization of sulfa drugs and penicillin during the Second World War.

 In 1930, Ernest Volwiler became director of research of Abbot Laboratories; he then became Vice President in 1933.
 Thirteen years later, Ernest Volwiler was again promoted to Executive Vice President and by 1950 he became the President.
 In 1958 he became chairman of the board and in 1959, he became the chairman of the board of Abbot Laboratories International.
 During his tenure as CEO, Abbott Laboratories was able to produce significant financial returns.